Aitai/ProjectWebapplicaties2/README.md

 ### Adding station measurements
 Weather data / measurements will not be generated with the `php artisan db:seed` command and should be generated with the WeatherGen application.
 The URL used to send these generated measurements is */stations/sendWeatherData*.
-You will need to turn on HTTP logging.
+You will need to turn on HTTP logging in the WeatherGen application.